 We started with a global layout by moving placeholder blocks around the space with dimensions for the counter, kitchen, seating and so on.
 The seating needed to be arranged in a way to create a nice

 atmosphere close to the entrance, without obstructing the waiting lines.
 This gave us a very rough idea of the layout.

 Ergonomic guidelines are of course adhered to, but without materials, plants and props, it is really hard to actually ‘feel’ the space through the early computer models.
 This is why we select Renderpeople 3D People models who represent customers and add them at the very beginning as block instances into the model.

 ” We try to keep the 3D model light while at the same time allowing for a good feel of the space.”

 Instead of designing the space and then adding the people, we begin with the people and design multiple spaces around them.
 Creating flexible and ‘shock proof’ layouts is important so that we can easily adapt to changing needs over time.

 Different layouts with 3D People for adaptive spaces.

-Expanding creativity – focus on creating convincing and appealing images
+Expanding creativity – focus on creating convincing and appealing retail concepts in Rhino 3D

 For the retail and fast casual concepts we work on, we like to use real people in all forms and colours, with casual clothing, just as you might expect to see on an ordinary day at the grocery store.
 We aim to create convincing and appealing images with an immediate realistic feel.
 This helps convey ideas to our clients in a clear and visual manner throughout the whole process, from initial concept to finalized design.